ChrisMH/Cassette.Nancy/readme.md

 1. Create an empty web project

-2. Install the Cassette.Nancy NuGet package
+2. Install the Cassette.Nancy Nuget package

 3. Install the Cassette.Views package

 4. Install the Nancy.ViewEngines.Razor and Nancy.Hosting.AspNet packages

 5. Modify the CassetteConfiguration (see http://http://getcassette.net/).
-An empty configuration should be added by Cassette's NuGet package.
+An empty configuration should be added by the Nuget package.

 6. Add configuration to pull the Cassette namespace into the Razor view engine:
   <pre>&lt;configSections&gt;